Serious “Mother of the Year” props go out to me this year for Maggie’s 9th birthday! Not.

 Then I spotted these at my local grocery store.
 Ready-made pudding cakes…with a hole in the center…like a donut.
 I’m back in “mom makes the most fun birthday cakes” mode and I don’t even have to bake!
 Grocery store to the rescue!
 Whew!

 It was time for a Cakeover!
 My plan was to stack these and try to create a gigantic donut.
 If I could just achieve the right shape, then I knew with a few “cosmetics,” I could transform this boring cake into a gorgeous showstopper!

 With a long, sharp knife, I leveled the top of the vanilla marble cake first.I cut corners any chance I could get because the school bus was due to arrive home in the next hour, so I did not make homemade icing either.
 I took this fudge icing and melted it for 30 seconds in the microwave so that I could spoon it into the center of the cake where I hollowed out a space.
 I popped it in the refrigerator for a few minutes to set and then decided to add sprinkles too.
 Mags will love this when she cuts it open!

 Then it was time to attempt to contour, sculpt and shape the top of this cake into a rounded looking donut.
 I carefully shaved thin pieces of cake off the top until I was happy.I tried placing the chocolate cake on top of the other vanilla marble cake but it was looking a little too gigantic, so I cut a few inches off the bottom of the chocolate before stacking.

-And then because I am so particular with the decorating, I cut a bigger hole in the center and even tried to cut away the corner of the base to give it a rounder looking bottom edge, similar to a donut.
+I cut a bigger hole in the center and even tried to cut away the corner of the base to give it a rounder looking bottom edge, similar to a donut.